Pasma: Symptoms and causes

 The most common symptoms of pasma are hand tremors, sweaty palms, numbness and pains.
 "Pasma" is thus very different from the Spanish term espasmo, which means "spasm".

-Aside from the cause of "init" and "lamig", which is a traditional concept sufficiently intact in the contemporary Philippine psyche to be accepted, alone as a cause for pasma, some correlation has been noted with diseases already recognized by contemporary medicine.
-For example, symptoms of pasma are similar to those found in people with diabetes mellitus and thyroid dysfunction.
-It has also been suggested that the complaints are often neurological in nature and may be linked to some kind of nervous dysfunction.
-There are several ways that a person is believed to be able to prevent Pasma.
-These include avoiding tiresome, repetitive movements of the upper extremities, showering and bathing in the morning, and not washing clothes after ironing.
+Aside from the cause of "init" and "lamig", which is a traditional concept sufficiently intact in the contemporary Philippine psyche to be accepted, alone as a cause for pasma, some association has been noted with diseases already recognized by contemporary medicine.
+For example, symptoms of pasma are comparable to those found in people with diabetes mellitus and thyroid dysfunction.
+It has also been suggested that the symptoms are often neurological in nature and may be associated to some kind of nervous dysfunction.
+There are several traditional practices and beliefs that people follow as ways to help prevent or avoid experiencing pasma.
+These include avoiding tiring, repetitive movements of the upper extremities, showering and bathing in the morning, and not washing clothes after ironing.
 Folkloric treatments for Pasma include massages using ginger, coconut oil, alcohol, garlic, and camphor oil.
 Soaking in tepid salted water or rice water is believed to cure Pasma, as well as Pasmang-bituka, a daily salted decoction of solasi (Holy basil).